kccjay/pridicament_park/README.md

   4. Press the number keys up to 4 to change the color palette of the game

 ##Fundamentals
 By pressing space at the beginning and end you restart everything in the game.
-You only have five lives no more and no less. and the block is a ghost.
+You only have five lives no more and no less and the block acts like a ghost.
+Some coins don't eixst so keep a mental note of that.
 It's a thinker BEWARE.